Toggle menu

 To test the efficacy of safety toe footwear against impact, a weight of 50 pounds is dropped from an approximate height of 18 inches, delivering 75 ft-lbs. of force onto the toe of the shoe.
 The shoe must pass this test to receive the I/75 certification.

-Compression: Protection from rolling objects
+Compression: Protection from Rolling Objects

 Only a shoe that passes a test in which it withstands up to 2,500 pounds of force on the toe receives the C/75 designation.
 Other safety elements are also under the aegis of ASTM certification, including ratings for EH (capable of withstanding an electrical shock of up to 18,000 volts), ESD (electrostatic dissipative) and Mt (providing metatarsal protection).